harness/developer-hub/tutorials/platform/secrets-management.md

 1. Sign in to Harness.
 2. Select **Projects**, and then select **Secrets**.
 3. Select **New Secret**, and then select **Text**.
-4. Enter the secret name `SECRET_NAME`.
+4. Enter  **Name** for the secret.
-5. For the **Secret Value**, paste the personal access token (PAT) from GitHub with the repo scope.
+5. For the **Secret Value**, enter a GitHub personal access token (PAT) with the repo scope.
 For more information, go to [creating a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) in the GitHub documentation.
 6. Select **Save**.

 ## Harness secrets management overview